 Criteria Conformance Level Remarks and Explanations Note 4: An animation that occurs as part of a preload phase or similar situation can be considered essential if interaction cannot occur during that phase for all users and if not indicating progress could confuse users or cause them to think that content was frozen or broken.
 2.3.1 Three Flashes or Below Threshold (Level A) Web pages do not contain anything that flashes more than three times in any one second period, or the flash is below the general flash and red flash thresholds.
 Note: Since any content that does not meet this success criterion can interfere with a user's ability to use the whole page, all content on the Web page (whether it is used to meet other success criteria or not) must meet this success criterion.
-See Conformance Requirement 5: Non-Interfere.
+See Conformance Requirement 5: Non-Interference.
 Not Applicable The tested application does not contain flashing content.
-2.4.1 Bypass Blocks (Level A) A mechanism is available to bypass blocks of content that are repeated on multiple Web pages.
+2.4.1 Bypass Blocks (Level A)A mechanism is available to bypass blocks of content that are repeated on multiple Web pages.
 Supports Method is provided to skip navigation and other page elements that are repeated across web pages and frames have appropriate titles.
 2.4.2 Page Titled (Level A) Web pages have titles that describe topic or purpose.
 Supports Pages have descriptive and informative titles.
 2.4.3 Focus Order (Level A) If a Web page can be navigated sequentially and the navigation sequences affect meaning or operation, focusable components receive focus in an order that preserves meaning and operability.
-Supports The navigation order of links, form elements, etc. are logical and intuitive.
+Partially Supports The navigation order of most links, form elements, etc. are logical and intuitive.
+However, exceptions exist: Keyboard focus is not maintained in modal found on page(s)/component(s): Notification modal.
+Keyboard focus is not placed on opened modal found on page(s)/component(s): Notification modal.
+Modal is closed, focus is not returned to trigger found on page(s)/component(s): Change Display Name modal; Notification modal.